jelena-bojanic/color-catcher/README.md

 <br/>
 <b>n</b> - number representing first n most frequent colors from the image
 <br/>
 <b>blurFactor</b> -  how much you want to blur the image.
-The more image is blurred the less precised function is. (optional)
+The more image is blurred the less precise function is. (optional)

 <h2>Install</h2>